-ICAN is pleased to provide some of our previous Webinars as a benefit of membership.
-Old and New Webinars and Speaker Series Events are available only to paid, current members of ICAN.
-For more information about becoming a member visit the Join Page.
+ICAN is pleased to provide some of our previous webinars as a benefit of membership.
+Webinars are available only to paid, current members of ICAN.
+For more information about becoming a member, visit the Join Page.

-If you are a current member and do not receive an email with the current Webinar schedule or have a questions about our Webinars, please contact email@example.com
+An email will be sent to all current members each month concerning access to available webinars.
+If you are a current member and do not receive an email with the current webinar information or have a questions about our webinars, please contact email@example.com

 14 Tips to Reduce Your Chance of Cesarean